abieler/ices-desktop/README.md

      where x.x.x is your version of the Julia install.

      For "El Capitan" users that does not work anymore as not even root is allowed to write to /usr/bin/.
-In that case
+In that case          either create an alias to start the julia executable or add
+     ```
+     "/Applications/Julia-0.4.1.app/Contents/Resources/julia/bin/"
+     ```
+     to PATH.

      **Linux users**: If you installed via package manager or similar, no further steps are required.
      Otherwise modify your PATH variable accordingly.